 The Royal Society of Victoria is an independent, non-political body which has been promoting science and science education since 1854.
-An important part of our role is to provide impartial advice on scientific matters of importance to Victoria.
+An important part of our role is to provide impartial advice on scientific matters of importance to Victoria and Victorians.

 In October 2012 the Society ran a symposium titled Climate Change Science: Impacts and Adaptations for Victoria.
 A summary of the whole symposium, session 2: Climate Change Impacts on Victoria and session 3: Climate Change Adaptation for Victoria can be found at these links.

-In addition the Society has issued papers and press releases on the following topics:
+The Society has lobbied and issued position papers on the following topics:

 The Royal Society of Victoria – Official Position on Climate Change